-To help get you started when it comes to identifying a franchise you’ll enjoy owning that can meet both your personal and financial objectives, Franchise Business Review asked a group of successful female franchisees who work in a variety of industry sectors – travel, senior care, cleaning, paint & sip, and photography – to share their advice.
+According to female franchisees, these franchise opportunities can meet both your personal goals and financial objectives, Franchise Business Review asked a group of successful women in franchising who work in a variety of industry sectors – travel, senior care, cleaning, paint & sip, and photography – to share their advice.

 1) Ensure you’ll get the support you need: A good franchise brand provides the resources and tools its franchisees need to improve performance and better serve their customers.
 Since the support you’ll receive will depend on a variety of factors including the size of the franchisor, the culture of the franchise system, and the industry, it’s important that you find out exactly what kind of support you’ll be provided with.

 “Buying a franchise isn’t a turnkey arrangement, but it’s pretty close to it.
 Home Instead gives me everything I needed to build my business,” says Mary Worthington owns a Home Instead Senior Care franchise in Pembroke, Massachusetts.
 “Between the training, online resources, availability of everyone at the home office and the amazing network of fellow franchise owners, I can always find what I need.
 There is great comfort in knowing that support is right there at all times no matter what the issue.”

 2) Look for a progressive brand with a vision: You don’t want to join a franchise system that’s comfortable with its level of success.
 It will be left in the dust by competitors who continually evaluate their marketplace position and what they can do to better serve current customers and gain new ones.